appstronomy/objective-c-style-guide/README.md

 ## init and dealloc

-`dealloc` methods, if needed with ARC (say, to de-register from notifications) should be placed at the top of the implementation, directly after the `@synthesize` and `@dynamic` statements. `init` should be placed directly below the `dealloc` methods of any class.
+`dealloc` methods, if needed with ARC (say, to de-register from notifications) should be placed near the top of the implementation file. `init` should be placed directly below the `dealloc` methods of any class.
+Of course, place these under the appropriate [#pragma heading](#pragma-headings).

 `init` methods should be structured like this: